criticalmash/assemble-navigation/README.md

 The site builder can then create templates that use these objects to build menu's of their choosing.

-Assemble navigation uses sensible defaults that can be overridden in the `Assemblefile.js` file, front-matter, etc. By default, the Assebmle-Navigation creates one menu called `main` and place all pages into it.
+Assemble-Navigation uses sensible defaults that can be overridden in the `Assemblefile.js` file, front-matter, etc. By default, the Assebmle-Navigation creates one menu called `main` and place all pages into it.
 The site builder can override this default by adding a new menu called `footer`, and then update the front-matter of some pages to indicate that the page belongs in `footer` instead of `main`.
 Similar methods can be used to specify a custom sort order, use an alternative title in the menu, etc.

 The data passed to each page's template is altered for each page to indicate the current page and it's parents.